 Go All-In on a trip to Macau

 Every year, millions of people from around the world go to Macau to explore its rich history, visit the sites, and enjoy the great architectural marvels.
-According to Statista, 7.7 million tourists visited Macau in 2021, which shows that, just like Vegas, tourism is very big business for the city.
+According to Statista, 7.7 million tourists visited Macau in 2021, which shows that, just like in Vegas, tourism is a very big business for the city.

 If you’re ready for a trip to Macau, here are some tips to help you get an all-in experience.

 If you Love Vegas, check out our article on The Best Things to Do in Vegas that are not casinos.

 Macau has some of the most luxurious casinos in the world, and if you’re going to go all-in, go for the biggest one, The Venetian Macau.
 The casino was modelled after her sister property in Las Vegas, only significantly bigger.
 It was also designed with the same romantic theme of the streets and canals of Venice but has 10.5 million sq ft of floor space, more than 1 million sq ft of exhibition space, 3,000 hotel rooms and is the world’s largest casino.
 If you’re not into gaming, there’s shopping, dining, boating, and entertainment, among other things, to be enjoyed.